mtilson/docker-dokuwiki/README.md

         * [Git remote URL](https://help.github.com/en/articles/about-remote-repositories) of your repo on Git server to backup wiki content
             * Git associates a remote URL with a name, which is called `origin` by default, and for which you can get the URL with the following command, run within your repo directory
                 * `git remote get-url origin`
-        * mandatory in container ENTRYPOINT, validated in `deploy-dokuwiki.sh`
+        * mandatory and validated in `pre-deploy.sh` script and in container ENTRYPOINT
-        * passed from `docker-compose` to container ENTRYPOINT
+        * passed by `docker-compose` to container ENTRYPOINT
-        * set default to `git@github.com:example/dokuwiki-backup.git` in `docker-compose.yml`
         * example
             * `GIT_BACKUP_REPO_URL=git@bitbucket.org:username/reponame.git`
     * `TZ`
         * container timezone
-        * used in container ENTRYPOINT only
+        * used in container ENTRYPOINT
-        * set default to `Europe/Luxembourg` in `docker-compose.yml` if unset in `.env`
+        * set default to `Europe/Luxembourg` in `docker-compose.yml`
         * passed from `docker-compose` to container ENTRYPOINT
         * set default to `UTC` in container ENTRYPOINT if passed empty
         * example
             * `TZ=Europe/Oslo`
-* Variable which have defaults and used in container ENTRYPOINT only.
+* The following variable have defaults and used in container ENTRYPOINT.
 You can redefine them in `.env` and they will be passed as is to container ENTRYPOINT by `docker-compose`
     * `MEMORY_LIMIT`
         * PHP memory limit
         * default to `256M`